Agihawi/Gihawi_CV/README.md

 - Use of [academicons](https://github.com/jpswalsh/academicons/blob/master/css/academicons.css) for additional logos such as ORCID and open-access logos
 - Production of both a one page and a multi-page CV
+- Removal of logo, `fix_icons.html` and other files
 - Minor cosmetic differences